-The ICC’s competence to try individuals for the crime of aggression has been under debate since the inception of the Rome Statute.
+The ICC’s competence to try individuals for the crime of aggression had been debated since the inception of the Rome Statute.
 After the 2010 Review Conference in Kampala, a resolution passed addressing the definition of the crime, amending the statute, and outlining how the court will establish its jurisdiction over such crimes.
-As of February 2018, 35 States have ratified the “Kampala amendments.”
-They are: Andorra, Argentina, Austria, Belgium, Botswana, Chile, Costa Rica, Croatia, Cyprus, Czech Republic, El Salvador, Estonia, Finland, Georgia, Germany, Iceland, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Malta, Netherlands, Palestine, Panama, Poland, Portugal, Samoa, San Marino, Slovakia, Slovenia, Spain, Switzerland, Trinidad and Tobago, and Uruguay.
 The amendments entered into force after the ratification of 30 States, allowing the ICC to exercise jurisdiction over crimes of aggression as of July 17, 2018.
 The Assembly of States Parties December 2017 resolution activated the ICC’s exercise of jurisdiction over crime of aggression.

-To date, the ICC Prosecutor has initiated investigations into eleven “situations” which have been referred to the ICC by the States involved or by the UN Security Council, or initiated proprio motu.
+As of February 2020, the ICC Prosecutor has initiated investigations into 16 “situations” which have been referred to the ICC by the States involved or by the UN Security Council, or initiated proprio motu.
 These are: